-The premise?
 Why, it was as simple as it was absurd: throw a little retro man down a frighteningly vast retro well, and live just long enough to make the sacrifice worthwhile.
 As for the reasoning behind such absurdity?
-It was never immediately clear.
-For those that accepted Downwell’s challenge, at least, it was found in the hunt for a high score and the captivating test of skill that followed.
+It wasn’t immediately clear.
+For those that accepted Downwell’s challenge, it was found in the hunt for a high score and the captivating test of skill that followed.

 But for the game’s developer and his creation come to life?

-To this day his reason for jumping remains as much a mysterious curiosity as the depths of a well itself…
+To this day his reason for jumping remains as much a mystery as the depths of a well itself…

-In that same year, in the closing act of ‘Ring’, the Japanese horror directors of the time would show no such restraint.
-Here, they’d use a well to test the depths of human resolve and cinema’s love of horror, tossing their film’s protagonist into a well to the enthusiastic cheers of filmgoers and critics alike.
+In that same year, as the movie ‘Ring’ came to a close, the Japanese horror directors of the time wouldn’t show the same restraint.
+Here, they’d use a well to test the depths of human resolve and cinema’s love of horror, tossing their film’s protagonist into a well to the enthusiastic cries of filmgoers and critics alike.

-“Increasingly unfortunate events” is as fitting a subtitle as you’ll find for the roguelike genre (“Who the hell called them Roguelikes, and not A Series of Unfortunate Events?!”), and this titular well is – at its heart – very much a roguelike, changing in design and construction on each repeat visit.
+“Increasingly unfortunate events”.
+It’s as fitting a subtitle as you’ll find for the roguelike genre (“Who the hell called them Roguelikes, and not A Series of Unfortunate Events?!”), and this titular well is – at its heart – very much a roguelike, changing in design and construction on each repeat visit.

 This well?
 It’s magical…

-It’s so easy to get caught up in the shape-shifting magic trick that is a Roguelike.
+It’s easy to get caught up in the shape-shifting magic trick that is a Roguelike.
 The way the world shifts.
 Changes.
-Yet the true magic is often found in the tales they have you telling.
+Yet the true magic is often found in the tales they leave you to tell.
 Of a specific weapon.
 A certain secret.
 A game-breaking combination of items, power-ups, and bosses.
 They’re also usually the first to mourn your passing as much as celebrate your successes with a ‘You were killed by a skeleton!’ or a ‘You survived for 8 minutes!’ when the journey, inevitably, comes to an end.

 “Oh, this one run…you should have seen it!”.

 Here though?
 In this well?
-There’s no time for reverence, celebration, or much of a tale at all.
+Downwell has no time for reverence, celebration, or much of a tale at all.
 Truth be told, you did just fall down a well without anyone here to tell others of your act of bravery (stupidity?).